cosmos72/gomacro/README.md

 built on top of the go/ast and reflect packages.

 Gomacro can be used as:
-* a standalone executable with interactive Go REPL: just run `gomacro` from your command line or, better, `rlwrap gomacro` (rlwrap is a wrapper that adds history and line editing to terminal-based programs - available on many platforms) Available options:
+* a standalone executable with interactive Go REPL:
+  just run `gomacro` from your command line or, better, `rlwrap gomacro` (rlwrap is a wrapper that adds history and line editing to terminal-based programs - available on many platforms) Available options:
     -e EXPRESSIONS: evaluate the expressions, then exit
     -q: quiet. suppress startup message and prompt (default when executing a file)
     -v: verbose. show the result of expressions and statements (default for interactive REPL and -e EXPRESSIONS)

 * a library that adds Eval() and scripting capabilities to your Go programs - provided you comply with its GPL license

-* a way to execute Go source code on-the-fly without a Go compiler: you can either run `gomacro FILENAME.go` (works on every supported platform)
+* a way to execute Go source code on-the-fly without a Go compiler:
+  you can either run `gomacro FILENAME.go` (works on every supported platform)

   or you can insert a line `#!/usr/bin/env gomacro` at the beginning of a Go source file, then mark the file as executable with `chmod +x FILENAME.go` and finally execute it with `./FILENAME.go` (works only on Unix-like systems: Linux, *BSD, Mac OS X ...)

 * a Go code generation tool:
   run `gomacro -w FILENAME.gomacro` to parse and execute the file.
-It will create FILENAME.go with the parsed and macroexpanded imports, declarations and statements
+It will create FILENAME.go with the parsed and macroexpanded imports, declarations and statements.

+  To parse and execute all files in the current directory, run `gomacro -w .`

 ## Current Status